kulics/koral/book-en/package-type.md

 Student {}->
 {
     ...
-    _GirlFirend :str    // The identifier beginning with this '_' is private }
+    _GirlFirend :Str    // The identifier beginning with this '_' is private }
 ```
 That's right, if you remember the definition of identifiers, this is how private identifiers are defined, and private identifiers can not be accessed by outsiders.